Spring in the garden

 Since these photos were taken the lettuce and parsley have been eaten by the local possums.
 They are just resprouting now.

-Currently in my winter garden I have:
+Currently in our winter garden we have:

 strawberry plants